-- Caution tape and/or cones will be used to delineate an approximate 30 foot square around each test boring location.
-All work and equipment will remain within the designated work area/exclusion zone until completion of the test boring and installation of the monitoring well. - Caution tape will be used to delineate an approximate 10 foot square around each soil sampling location not originating from a test boring.
+- Caution tape and/or tall cones (preferably weighted) will be used to delineate an approximate 30 foot square around each test boring location.
+All work and equipment will remain within the designated work area/exclusion zone until completion of the test boring and installation of the monitoring wells and soil vapor sampling points. - Caution tape will be used to delineate an approximate 10 foot square around each soil sampling location not originating from a test boring.
 All work and equipment will remain within the designated work area/exclusion zone until completion of the sampling.